cloudswb/aws-genai-bedrock-builder/README.md

 ### 3.2 Run Website deployment

-Get the output the CloudFront Address: like the url : [d21wi5ogab28wm.cloudfront.net](http://d21wi5ogab28wm.cloudfront.net/) according to outputs.
+Get the output of the CloudFront distribution address from you shell client: like the url : [d21wi5ogab28wm.cloudfront.net](http://d21wi5ogab28wm.cloudfront.net/).

+You also can get this CloudFront distribution address from output information of CloudFormation stack.

 ![Untitled](readmefiles/Untitled%207.png)